macOS Mojave – What You Need to Know

 Many MacStadium customers take advantage of the fast internet connection and strong performance of one or more Mac mini’s to outsource CI and CD build server duties.

-Survival of the Most Efficient - An Introduction to Agile Software Development
+Survival of the Most Efficient: Intro to Agile Software Development

 With the software industry moving forward rapidly and trends shifting, a delay in product release can be disastrous for a company.